 At a Glance: Geek’s Guide to the Galaxy – Press, Stats & Demographics

-Geek’s Guide to the Galaxy is an interview/talk show hosted by Lightspeed Magazine editor John Joseph Adams and author David Barr Kirtley.
+Geek’s Guide to the Galaxy is an interview/talk show hosted by author David Barr Kirtley and produced by Lightspeed Magazine editor John Joseph Adams.
 Each episode features an interview with a leading figure in the world of science and science fiction, followed by a discussion of science fiction books, movies, video games, and more.

 The show launched in January 2010.
 Season One (2010) was produced for Tor.com, the website of a major science fiction book publisher.
-Season Two (2011) was produced for io9.com, a science fiction and futurism website owned by Gawker Media.
-Season Three (2012) is currently being produced for Wired.com, the website of the popular tech magazine Wired.
+Season Two (2011) was produced for io9.com, a science fiction and futurism blog owned by Gawker Media.
+Seasons Three (2012) and Four (2013) were produced for Wired.com, the website of the popular tech magazine Wired.

 Our logo was designed by artist Blake Reynolds.